insightsengineering/JointSurvivalModels.jl/paper/paper.md

 # Acknowledgements

-Professor Peter Bühlmann from ETH Zürich enabled the development and subsequently open source project.
-The initial development was made at Hoffmann-La Roche Ltd.
+This software was initially developed at Hoffmann-La Roche Ltd. before transitioning into an open source project.
+Professor Peter Bühlmann from ETH Zürich facilitated the development and open source project.

 # References